OFICIAL

 Weapons specialist (“armeros”) from Escuadrón 1 fit a 500 lb (250 kg) HE (High Explosive) bomb on a TER (Triple Ejector Rack) on a Pucará ventral hardened point.
 (Image Escuadrón 1)

-Upon buying the aircraft, before the heyday of GPS, the FAU requested the fitting of a Litton LTN 211-27 Omega Navigation System – operated from the rear seat – oddly to the last two aircraft delivered, FAU 224 and 225.
-A Firing Programmer, which allows the launching of bombs and rockets at preselected time intervals, was rejected as well as a radar, decreasing effectiveness of light aircraft interceptions and navigation back to base whilst operating into a remote rough field away from Durazno.
+Upon buying the aircraft, before the heyday of GPS, the FAU requested the fitting of a Litton LTN 211-27 Omega Navigation System – operated from the rear seat – oddly to the last two aircraft delivered, namely FAU 224 and 225.
+A Firing Programmer, which allows the launching of bombs and rockets at preselected time intervals and a radar were rejected thus decreasing effectiveness of light aircraft interceptions and navigation back to base whilst operating from remote fields away from base.

-The Omega equipment (heavy and slow to operate) was removed in 1984 – never to be returned – to be fitted onto the FAU’s transport fleet destined to operate Uruguay’s first flights to its Antarctic Base at King George Island, South Shetlands.
-A more pressing matter due to the remote navigation required to the white continent, the Omega fitted on FAU 572, a Fairchild Hiller FH-227D belonging to the then Grupo 4 (at the time completing the first flight to Antarctica) and to FAU 532 a CASA C-212-200 from Grupo 3, assisting in the mission.
+The Omega equipment (heavy and slow to operate) was removed in 1984 to be fitted onto the FAU’s transport fleet destined to operate Uruguay’s first flights to its Antarctic Base at King George Island, South Shetlands.
+A more pressing matter due to the remote navigation required to the white continent, the Omega fitted on FAU 572, a Fairchild Hiller FH-227D belonging to the then Grupo 4 (at the time completing the first flight to Antarctica) and to FAU 532, a CASA C-212-200 from Grupo 3, assisting in the mission.

 DEPLOYMENTS